Digital-Dermatology/t-loss/README.md

 docker cp tloss-container:/app/Results_ISIC ./
 ```

+## TensorFlow Implementation

+A TensorFlow implementation of the T-Loss has been developed by [@andreped](https://github.com/andreped).
+You can find the implementation in the repository [t-loss-tf](https://github.com/andreped/t-loss-tf).

 ## References
 If you find this repository useful for your research, please cite the following work.